scottgasch/pyutils/docs/pyutils.rst

     ./run_tests.py --all [--coverage]

-See the README under `tests/` and the code of `run_tests.py` for more options / information.
+See the README under `tests/` and the code of `run_tests.py` for more options / information about running tests.

 This package generates Sphinx docs which are available at:

     https://wannabe.guru.org/pydocs/pyutils/pyutils.html

-Package code is checked into a local git server and available to clone from git at https://wannabe.guru.org/git/pyutils.git or from a web browser
+Package code is checked into a local git server and available to clone from git at https://wannabe.guru.org/git/pyutils.git or to view in a web browser at:
-at:

     https://wannabe.guru.org/gitweb/?p=pyutils.git;a=summary

 For a long time this was just a local library on my machine that my tools imported but I've now decided to release it on PyPi.
-Early development happened in a different git repo:
+Earlier development happened in a different git repo:

     https://wannabe.guru.org/gitweb/?p=python_utils.git;a=summary

-I hope you find this useful.
-LICENSE and NOTICE describe reusing this code and where everything came from.
-Drop me a line if you are using this, find a bug, have a question, or have a suggestion:
+The LICENSE and NOTICE files at the root of the project describe reusing this code and where everything came from.
+Drop me a line if you are using this, find a bug, have a question, or have a
+suggestion:

   --Scott Gasch (scott.gasch@gmail.com)